-The highest heavens belong to the Lord, but the earth he has given to man.
-Psalm 115:16
+The highest heavens belong to the Lord, but the earth He has given to man.

 Part of Falling Creek Camp’s mission is to help boys understand their relationship with nature.
-Camp is the perfect place to be surrounded by and discover the wonders of nature.
-It is also a place for boys to learn how to be stewards of the earth and environment.
+Camp is the perfect place to be surrounded by nature - and discover the wonders.
+It is also a place for boys to learn how to be good stewards of the earth and the environment.

-F.A.R.M. is an activity at camp.
-It stands for Food, Animals, Repurposing, and Manpower.
-The boys participate in projects like multiple forms of composting and rainwater collection for irrigation.
+F.A.R.M. is an activity at camp that stands for Food, Animals, Repurposing, and Manpower.
+The boys learn about and participate in projects including multiple forms of composting, rainwater collection for irrigation, alternative forms of energy, caring for farm animals, and planting and harvesting from the garden.
 They learn transferable skills that can be used in their everyday lives.
 They gain a better understanding about the importance of their influence on the footprint of the environment.
 They strengthen the connection they have with food and nature.
 And we think they leave with a new appreciation for sustainable living.

 Leave No Trace

 Our staff members teach and practice Leave No Trace concepts while on trips out of camp and on our camp property.
-Our out-of-camp trips also use biodegradable soap when in the wilderness.
+Our trips follow the seven Leave No Trace Principles while deciding where to camp, whether to build a fire, how to dispose of food and waste, and any other aspects to minimize their impact.
+We also use biodegradable soap when in the wilderness.

-We have morning watches, church themes, and campfire programs during the summer that are focused on being stewards of the earth and the environment.
-What a better place to learn these lessons than while you are in the middle of it!
+We have morning watches, church themes, and campfire programs during the summer that are focused on being good stewards of the earth and the environment.
+What better place to learn these lessons than while directly in the middle of it all!

 Campers learn about composting in our F.A.R.M. program through several types of small-scale composting.
-Our dining hall compost is picked up by a local large-scale composting company.
-We compost all food waste, napkins, and even milk cartons!
+We also compost all food waste, napkins, and even milk cartons - and our dining hall compost is picked up by a local large-scale composting company.

-We recycle paper, cardboard, glass, plastics, batteries, toner, electronics, old tires, and scrap metal year-round that are generated from our normal operations.
+As a camp, we try to practice what we preach year-round by recycling items generated from our normal operations, including paper, cardboard, glass, plastics, batteries, toner, electronics, old tires, and scrap metal.
 Kitchen oils are stored and picked up by a local biofuel company to be repurposed.
 When trees fall at camp we use them to make lumber for projects, firewood for our campfires, or leave them to complete their life cycle.
-We also donate any retired furniture and appliances to Habitat for Humanity.
+We also donate retired furniture and appliances to Habitat for Humanity.
 Unclaimed Lost and Found gets donated to Goodwill or our county Foster Closet.
-When we replaced all of our camp blankets, we donated the old ones to a local animal shelter to be used as bedding.
+When we replace our camp blankets, we donate the old ones to a local animal shelter to be used as bedding.

-We encourage the camp community to turn off lights, fans, etc. in cabins and activities.
+We encourage the camp community to turn off lights and fans in cabins and activity areas.
 In our daily cabin inspection process, we take points off of a cabin’s score for lights left on.
 Occupancy sensor light switches and smart power strips are installed in key areas around camp, and we use daylight sensors on outdoor lights like the light illuminating our flagpole.

-We converted the majority of our lights around camp to CFL’s a decade ago because they reduced electricity usage.
-As those bulbs burn out, we are replacing them with newly available LED bulbs that save even more electricity!
-We also replace any appliances, water heaters, and plumbing fixtures with energy efficient models.
+About 10 years ago, we converted the majority of our lights around camp to compact fluorescent lamps, and when those burn out we are replacing them with LED bulbs.
+We also use rechargeable batteries in the cameras we send on all camp trips, and replace any appliances, water heaters, and plumbing fixtures with energy efficient models.

-Camp developed a proprietary online web-based camp administration system that has increased operational efficiency and reduced paper waste.
-It tracks attendance and camper progressions in the activities electronically, instead of on paper.
-The system has allowed our infirmary to go almost paper-free through electronic Medication Administration Records, medical records, and electronic log and treatment charting.
+Our web-based camp administration system has increased our operational efficiency and reduced paper waste by tracking attendance and camper progressions electronically, rather than using paper.
+The system has allowed our infirmary to go almost paper-free through electronic medication administration records, medical records, and electronic log and treatment charting.

-In our dining hall, we emphasize: “Take what you want, but eat what you take.”
-We ask campers and staff to be mindful about what they choose to put on their plates, to reduce what is put in the compost bin.
+In the dining hall, campers quickly learn to, “Take what you want, but eat what you take.”
+Campers and staff are asked to be mindful about what they choose to put on their plates, in order to reduce what is put in the compost bin.
+We also advise campers to “table shop,” asking other tables for seconds on the food they have before returning to the kitchen window for another refilled serving platter.
 Kitchen oils are stored and picked up by a local biofuel company to be repurposed.
 Our Dining Hall uses real plates, bowls, cups, and utensils at meals.
 Trips take bowls and utensils, and boys take reusable water bottles.
 Our camp cookouts use completely compostable plates, flatware, and cups.
 And don’t forget the Cheerwine!
 We recycle the cans after our cookouts.
-Our produce is also sourced from a local food purveyor that reduces the carbon footprint of our food delivery and supports local farmers.
+Our produce is also sourced from a local food purveyor that reduces the carbon footprint of our food delivery, and supports local farmers.